wp-plugins/ewww-image-optimizer/readme.txt

 * fixed hardcoded link for optimizing nextgen thumbs after upload
 * added links in media library for one time conversion of images
 * better error reporting for pngout auto-install
+* no longer alert users of jpegtran update if they are using version 8

 = 1.4.2 =
 * fixed fatal errors when posix_getpwuid() is missing from server